DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 postgraduate clinical experience.

-complete the required supervised postgraduate clinical experience shall submit the
+pathology but who still shall complete the required supervised postgraduate clinical

-338.619 or from an educational program that satisfies the requirements of R
+(2) or (3) or from an educational program that satisfies the requirements under R

-provided by the department that is signed by a speech-language pathologist who is
+provided by the department and signed by a speech-language pathologist who is licensed

 (3) The supervised postgraduate clinical experience must satisfy both of the following